WindSoilder/ajson-rpc2/README.md

     takes about 45 seconds

-when the substract is config with `need_multiprocessing`, it takes about 24 seconds to complete the request.
-Without `need_multiprocessing`, it takes about 46 seconds to complete the request.
-My te

 The subtract method will be called in the inner process pool executor, which can improve performance.
 The default max process in the server is 4, you can create your own *concurrent.futures.ProcessPoolExecutor* and transfer it to json rpc server, to make it can work with more processes.  this is an example:

     from concurrent.futures import ProcessPoolExecutor